chong601/moh-covid19-api/README.md

 Alpha-version of the API is available at http://moh-covid19-api.chong601.cloud/api/alpha/ui.

+Latest version of API on `master` is `0.3-alpha`.

+Latest version of API on http://moh-covid19-api.chong601.cloud/api/alpha/ui is `0.2-alpha`.

 # Things to work on
 - [phase 2 in-progress] Better database model (the source data makes it difficult to build one)
 - [in progress] Complete the initial REST API implementation